Truffle Linguine with Octopus and Elver

 - Once the linguine is done – drain it;

-- Leave a little of the liquid in the pan when you drain, and add this all to the octopus with the pinch of paprika;
+- Leave a little of the liquid in the pan when you drain, and add this all to the octopus with a pinch of paprika;

 - Stir all this through with a pinch of salt and stir fry again for 4 minutes or so to allow flavours to blend.